Razer Phone 2 hands-on review — Holding its own against Apple’s best

 The $800 device has a 120-hertz display and an 8-millisecond response time, making it faster than Apple’s most-competitive iPhone XS and XS Max phones when it comes to refreshing the screen for fast gameplay.
 I’ve had the Razer Phone 2 for 11 days and have also played with the iPhone XS Max.

 The iPhone XS Max has a better camera than the Razer Phone 2, based on side-by-side pictures I’ve taken.
-Then again, Apple,’s devices are much more expensive (the iPhone XS Max is $1,100 with 64GB of storage).
+Then again, Apple’s devices are much more expensive (the iPhone XS Max is $1,100 with 64GB of storage).
 The $750 iPhone XR is more of a match on price/features for the Razer Phone 2, and for the most part the Razer Phone 2 can beat that Apple device.

 Razer says its goal was to take feedback and make the Razer Phone 2’s cameras better than the first phone’s.
 And it has done that, and delivered a 30 percent performance improvement over the $700 original Razer Phone, which came out a year ago.

-Min-Liang Tan, CEO of Razer, said the phone is designed to give Razer’s 50 million gamers — who have bought hardcore gamer laptops, mice, keyboards and other devices — a “console quality” experience on a gaming smartphone.
+Min-Liang Tan, CEO of Razer, said the phone is designed to give Razer’s 50 million gamers — who have bought hardcore gaming laptops, mice, keyboards and other devices — a “console quality” experience on a gaming smartphone.

 What you’ll like